-Firm controls are drawn from prior empirical governance studies (Finkelstein & Boyd, 1998; Sanders & Carpenter, 1998).
+Firm controls are drawn from prior empirical governance studies (Sanders & Carpenter, 1998; Finkelstein & Boyd, 1998).
 As our first firm control variable, we use the natural logarithm of a firm's pre-tax revenues (or sales) as a proxy for size, assumed to control for the complexity of the firm's operations and thus mirroring the complexity of the task environment, in turn reflective of an enhanced need for the adoption of shareholder value governance in order to successfully cope with increasing information-processing requirements and complexities in decision making.
-As our second firm control variable, we adopt the accounting return on assets (ROA) as a measure of firm performance, in line with Finkelstein and Boyd (1998).
+As our second firm control variable, we adopt the accounting return on assets (ROA) as a measure of firm performance, in line with Finkelstein & Boyd (1998).
 As our third variable, we control for firm age, with older firms anticipated to have larger, more complex operations mirroring more complex task environments.
-It also accounts for the "liability of newness" and the considerable information asymmetries generated by a lack of operational and performance history (Arthurs et al., 2008).
-As our fourth firm control variable, we adopt a capital control, the ratio of debt to total assets, which is the total long- and short-term liabilities divided by the total asset value of the firm and provides a measure of the gearing or leverage of the employment of debt.
-This avoids potential issues in relating debt directly to equity, due to equity's variability over the business cycle (see Bruton et al., 2010).
+It also accounts for the "liability of newness" and the considerable information asymmetries generated by a lack of operational and performance history (Arthurs, Hoskisson, Busenitz & Johnson, 2008).
+As our fourth firm control variable, we adopt a capital control, the ratio of debt to total assets, which is the total long and short-term liabilities divided by the total asset value of the firm and provides a measure of the gearing or leverage of the employment of debt.
+This avoids potential issues in relating debt directly to equity, due to equity's variability over the business cycle (see Bruton, Filatotchev, Chahine & Wright, 2010).

 Finally, we adopt IPO controls.
 Our first IPO control variable is the ratio of shares offered at IPO to total shares issued and outstanding (e.g., Hearn & Filatotchev, 2019), both obtained from the appendices of financial statements.
-This captures the costs in public flotations of shares (Ritter, 1987).
+This captures the costs in public flotations of shares (Ritter, 1997).
 It also captures the degree of dilution in insider ownership and control during the IPO process and accounts for the diversification of the ownership structure of the firm, which necessitates increased governance protections for minority property rights.
 Our second IPO control variable is a binary effect accounting for whether the lead manager handling the listing process is foreign, which accounts for the lead manager's familiarity with overseas regulatory regimes and awareness of minority property rights protections through shareholder value governance adoption.

-4.5 | Empirical model
+Empirical model

-To test our hypotheses, we adopt pooled OLS models with random effects applied to the cross-section (between firms).
+To test our hypotheses, we adopt pooled OLS models with random effects applied to the crosssection (between firms).
 Three regression models are estimated.
 The first model only contains controls.
 The second solely has as an explanatory variable the proportion of BG ownership, with this corresponding to an empirical test of Hypothesis 1.
-The third corresponds to our moderating hypothesis, concerning the interaction of tribalism and BG ownership in explaining the degree of adoption of shareholder value corporate governance-which is the subject of our Hypothesis 2.
+The third corresponds to our moderating hypothesis, concerning the interaction of tribalism and BG ownership in explaining the degree of adoption of shareholder value corporate governance - which is the subject of our Hypothesis 2.

 We do not include country binary fixed effects since their addition would lead to perfect collinearity with both formal institutional quality and the common law binary legal control.
-This way, we avoid falling into the dummy variable trap (Wooldridge, 2009).6 Industry and time (year) fixed effects are applied across all models.
+This way, we avoid falling into the dummy variable trap (Wooldridge, 2009)^v.
+Industry and time (year) fixed effects are applied across all models.
 Industry definitions vary by country, while compliance with ISIN and SEDOL industry category codification is not universal across the continent, reflecting the underdeveloped nature of financial institutions.
-Consequently, we follow Khanna and Rivkin (2001) in handling similar issues; that is, we adopt Bloomberg's basic industry definitions.7 Errors are cluster-robust in terms of countries.
+Consequently, we follow Khanna & Rivkin (2001) in handling similar issues; that is, we adopt Bloomberg's basic industry definitions^{vi}.

-5 | EMPIRICAL RESULTS
+EMPIRICAL RESULTS

-5.1 | Bivariate analysis
+Bivariate analysis